 The price of cosmetic dentistry will depend on the specific cosmetic dentistry treatment you are receiving.
 Some treatments are more expensive than others.
 Other factors that influence the cost of your treatment might include your state, the materials used throughout your treatment, and the severity of your dental concern (e.g. larger chips may cost more to restore than smaller chips).
-With smile.com.au dental cover, you save up to 40% off the price of cosmetic dentistry.
+With smile.com.au dental cover, you get reduced and capped fees on cosmetic dentistry.

 Select your state in the cost comparison table below for more detailed examples of the price of cosmetic dentistry treatments in your location.

 Regular patients pay